bitsnaps/puter-sdk/README.md

 ## Support

-For support, please open an issue on our [GitHub repository](https://github.com/HeyPuter/puter-sdk) or contact support@puter.com.
+For support, please open an issue on our [GitHub repository](https://github.com/HeyPuter/puter-sdk) or contact [puter's team](mailto:hey@puter.com).

----

-This README provides a comprehensive overview of the SDK's capabilities, installation instructions, usage examples, and additional resources.
-It follows best practices for open-source project documentation and provides clear examples for each major feature.

-Would you like me to add or modify any sections of the README?
+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.